14 Headboard Alternatives When Your Bed Has No Headboard

 Headboards can be a boon to a bedroom, creating a focal point and even adding a storage spot for books.
-But if you’ve purchased a bed that doesn’t come with a headboard (and not all of them do), you’ll need a suitable headboard alternative.
+But if you’ve purchased a bed that doesn’t come with a headboard, you’ll need a suitable headboard alternative.
 Luckily, there are plenty of options out there to help make the space above your bed eye-catching.

-There are a couple routes you could take: fashion something similar to a headboard, or go a different route completely.
+There are a couple routes you could take: fashion something similar to a headboard, or create something entirely different.
 You’ll find examples of both ideas in our round-up of headboard alternatives.

 Add a faux headboard using several 1x1s, as shown in this minimalist Canadian loft.
 Add some shelving to bring some purpose to your handcrafted headboard.

 7. Simply use pillows.

 No headboard?
 No problem!
 Just prop up a few oversized pillows behind your regular bed pillows like this cute bedroom in North Carolina and you’re good to go.